 Argentine consumers are rational, practical, refined and demanding.
 They want things quicker, easier, healthier, and cheaper.
 Most Argentines consume four meals a day, breakfast (7:00 am), lunch (12:00pm), an evening snack called a "merienda" (5:00pm), and a late dinner (9:30pm).
 A large proportion of modern Argentinians are descended from, or identify with, the large wave of European immigrants that arrived in the late 19th and early 20th century, principally from Italy and Spain.
 Argentina is also a major international producer of wheat and beef.
 Traditionally, Argentine palate has been very conservative and influenced primarily by Europe.
 Many Argentines still adhere to a diet dominated by beef, potatoes, salad, and pasta.
 The variety of processed food products in the market is more limited compared to other industrialized countries.
 Hot and/or spicy foods are not widely popular.
-Millennials are more open and oriented towards U.S. culture.
+Millennials are more open and oriented towards U.S. culture, and already have consumption habits that include American products, especially at breakfast.
+It is a habit that has intensified in recent years, and it is sustained and increasing.